-Total carbon dioxide sequestration (tonne) = carbon sequestration (tonnes) x CO2 molecule weight C molecule weight
+Total carbon dioxide binding (tonnes) = carbon sequestration (tonnes) x weight of the $CO_2$ molecule

+C molecule weight

-In 2020, the net growth on Sveaskog's entire land holding was 5.2 million m3fo, which corresponds to a carbon dioxide sequestration of 7 million tonnes.
-The bonds have financed 70 per cent of forestry activities recognised as green projects within the framework of sustainable forestry.
-Therefore, 70 per cent of the total climate benefit with net growth as a result of financing is also reported.
+In 2021, the net growth on Sveaskog's entire land holding corresponds to a carbon dioxide sequestration of 7.25 million tonnes.
+The bonds have financed 55 per cent of forestry activities recognised as green projects within the framework of sustainable forestry.
+Therefore, 55 per cent of the total climate benefit with net growth as a result of financing is also reported.